Date of Award:

 Consistent with the literature, factor analytic and psychometric findings indicated that traditionalism is a multidimensional construct that can be measured reliably among children and adults.
 These findings are especially significant because few psychometrically adequate instruments exist to assess traditionalism or acculturation among Native American children.

 Few relationships were found between child emotional and behavioral problems and acculturation.
 A consistent pattern of relationships indicated an association of parent- and child-reported traditionalism with lower perceived levels of child social and behavioral competencies.
 Exceptions to this pattern included the tendency of children to see themselves as more socially competent if they were involved with traditional ceremonies.
 Parent reports indicated an association between biculturalism and positive perceptions of child competencies.

 These findings must be cautiously interpreted in conjunction with the specific cultural and historical context of these families.
 Characteristics of the data placed some limits on multivariate analyses, and most study findings should be viewed as exploratory.
 Recommendations are included for further research required to adequately understand relationships between family acculturation and child functioning.

 Morris, Christopher H., "Assessing Mental Health of Native American Children: Relationship of Acculturation with Social, Emotional, and Behavioral Functioning" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6133.